tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

 Summarize the key points of linear regression:

   * It models data with a linear trend.
-It is not useful when the data does not follow a linear trend, e.g., exponential trends.
+It isn't useful when the data does not follow a linear trend, e.g., exponential trends.

   * Based on the X values, it predicts Y values.

   * It does not do a good job of describing non-linear patterns.
-We will cover techniques to model non-linear data later in the course.
+(We will cover techniques to model non-linear data later in the course.)

-Now that students understand linear regression conceptually, walk through the steps of performing linear regression in Python.
+Now that students have a conceptual understanding of linear regression, walk through the steps of performing linear regression in Python.
 Here are some introductory remarks:

   * The CSV contains data on years of job experience and salary.